janekolszak/idp/README.md

 - Parsing configuration file in examples or env variables
 - Trusted clients that won't trigger asking user to agree upon scopes
 - Digest Auth Provider
+- Providers should return user id, not username
+- Request removing bad cookies in responses